Traveling to the Philippines? Voltage, Plug Adapters, and Charging Your iPhone Explained

 Philippines Voltage and Plug Type

-Whenever we travel abroad—especially to a new country—one of the first things to figure out is how to charge our iPhone, camera, and other electronics.
+Whenever we travel abroad—especially to a new country—one of the first practical questions is how to charge our iPhone, camera, and other electronics.
 Questions often arise: What’s the voltage there?
 Are the plugs and outlets compatible with what we’re used to?

 Previously, when we visited Bangkok, we shared some tips on using small appliances and electronics in Thailand.
 Now, as we travel to Boracay, let’s explore the essential information regarding voltage, plugs, and outlets in the Philippines.